react-auth-kit/react-auth-kit/docs/getting_started/signin.md

         axios.post('/api/login', formData)
             .then((res)=>{
                 if(res.status === 200){
-                    if(signIn(
+                    if(signIn({
-                        {
+                        auth: {
                             token: res.data.token,
-                            expiresIn:res.data.expiresIn,
-                            tokenType: "Bearer",
-                            authState: res.data.authUserState,
-                            refreshToken: res.data.refreshToken,                    // Only if you are using refreshToken feature
-                            refreshTokenExpireIn: res.data.refreshTokenExpireIn     // Only if you are using refreshToken feature
-                        }
+                            type: 'Bearer'
+                        },
+                        refresh: res.data.refreshToken
+                        userState: res.data.authUserState
-                    )){ // Only if you are using refreshToken feature
+                    })){ // Only if you are using refreshToken feature
                         // Redirect or do-something
                     }else {
                         //Throw error